Hunter Mountain (ski area): History

 In the summer of 1964, construction of the present-day base lodge began, which opened on December 12, 1964, featuring a 300-seat dining room, an indoor swimming pool, sauna, health club, and massage rooms.
 The "D" Lift opened in December 1967, the first triple chair at Hunter Mountain.
 Also that winter, Hunter Mountain became the first area in the world with a summit to base snow-making with the completion of snow-making lines to the summit.
 Also at this time, the "East Side" was developed including K-27 (38–44 degrees, steepest run on the mountain), East Side Drive, and The Milky Way.

 In the summer of 1969, construction of the trails on Hunter West began.
 It was opened with the "Z" Lift for the season.
 That summer, the Summit Lodge was constructed.
 The first Hunter Summer Festival took place in July 1975 with the ten-day German Alps Festival.
 Under the direction of Don Conover and his family, the festivals grew steadily each year thereafter.
 The Colonel's Hall was added to the base lodge in the summer of 1977.
 In addition, the Mini-Lodge in Hunter One was constructed.
 The Mini-Lodge has since been removed.
 In 1980, Hunter Mountain became the first ski area in the world to feature snow-making on 100 percent of its trails.

 December 1983 saw the opening of the Sushi Bar in the Summit Lounge.
 In the summer of 1987, The SnowLite Express Quad was built along with the West Wing and CopperTree Restaurant addition to the base lodge.

 In 1989, Hunter became the first area in the U.S. to install an automated snow-making system.
 The system installed on Racer's Edge by York International was and still is operated remotely from the Upper Shop.
 This year also saw the completion of the first lift side condominiums.
 Construction and development continued into the '90s, with lifts, trails, and shops added to the complex.
-During summer 2010, the resort acknowledged the need to replace the aging AA- Snowlite Express and decided that a high-speed six-person chairlift from Leitner-Poma would be the replacement.
+During summer 2010, the resort acknowledged the need to replace the aging Snowlite Express and decided that a high-speed six-person chairlift from Leitner-Poma would be the replacement.
 It was completed by opening day for the 2010–11 season.
 Also new to the season were the Mid-Mountain Tour and the Adventure Tower, operated by Zipline New York.
 150 new snow guns were also added for the 2010–11 season.
 The summer of 2011 also saw some major changes, including another 150 new snow guns and miscellaneous improvements to the Empire Park terrain parks.
-The biggest improvement was the installation of a new high-speed quad on the west side to replace the Z and Y lifts.
-The new lift, named the Zephyr Express, was the former AA- Snowlite Express, which had undergone extensive renovations and new station designs.
+The biggest improvement was the reinstallation of Snowlite as the Zephyr Express on the west side of the mountain to replace the Z and Y lifts.